 On returning from a local band concert, I initiated an exchange with the music director.
 It's about the "war on Christmas"

-This OpEd, Peters' Brilliant Ad that Won the Election," was the most viewed opinion piece of the week in an on line newspaper ,"Voice of San Diego"
+This OpEd, Peters' Brilliant Ad that Won the Election," was the most viewed opinion piece of the week in an on line newspaper ,"Voice of San Diego" When political expediency trumps principle, the person should be called out, no matter what his/her party.

 A Timely Thanksgiving Message to on World Peace and Tennis Conflicts